xbps-src-tutorials/xbps-src-tutorials.github.io/src/pr-testing-tutorial.md

 #git remote add upstream git@github.com:void-linux/void-packages.git
 ```

-If you have `remote`, you can update the branch using it:
+If you have the `upstream` entry, you can update the branch using it:
 ```
 git pull --rebase upstream master
 ```